phpHavok/multiplicative-persistence/README.md

 # Multiplicative Persistence Search

 A search algorithm for finding integers with multiplicative persistence.
+This is a work in progress, and the algorithm could definitely be improved to skip lots of obviously bad integers.

 ## Building and Running